chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 # Monitoring on dCache
-Once we created some metadata entry in CKAN for a file or folder, the file or folder can of course change over time.
-The locatin can be updated, the content, i.e. the checksum, can change or in the worst case the data can be deleted.
+Once we created a metadata entry in CKAN for a file or folder, the file or folder can of course change over time.
+The location can be updated, the content, i.e. the checksum, can change or in the worst case the data can be deleted.
 We need to be informed of such actions and adjust the metadata in CKAN.

 To monitor data on dCache one needs to create a channel which listens to a folder and logs all activities in that folder.
 This information will be used to identify the files which change and for which we need to updated the metadata entry in CKAN.